tenetxyz/biomes-contracts/PROGRAMS.md

 ## 5. Practical Applications

-### 5.1 Smart Objects
+### 5.1 Smart Entities

-Programs enable the creation of smart objects with custom behaviors:
+Programs enable the creation of smart entities with custom behaviors:

 - **Smart Doors**: Doors that only open for specific entities or under certain conditions
 - **Resource Generators**: Machines that produce resources at regular intervals